-- All the Head Masters were trained at Taluk level regarding preparation of annual plan at the school level for 2019-20, the same was consolidated by Taluk ADPI's and prepared taluk level plan based on each and every school level plan. - At Taluka level plan is prepared by the taluka Asst. directors (MDM) on the basis of expenditure incurred at different levels for the year 2018-19.
-The proposal for the year 2019-20 is made on the basis of requirement of schools. - District level education officers MDM prepared district level plan by consolidating the taluk level plans - All the education officers MDM of the state called for an appraisal meeting at the State level.
-All the state level officers and staff verified the data of the district plan and state plan was prepared at the state level. - The bottom up planning approach is followed in the preparation of AWP & B 2019-20.
-Data for the planning process is obtained from STS and MIS 2018-19.
+- All the Head Masters were trained at Taluk level regarding preparation of annual plan at the school level for 2020-21, the same was consolidated by Taluk ADPI's and prepared taluk level plan based on each and every school level plan. - At Taluka level plan is prepared by the taluka Asst. directors (MDM) on the basis of expenditure incurred at different levels for the year 2019-20.
+The proposal for the year 2020-21 made on the basis of requirement of schools. - District level education officers MDM prepared district level plan by consolidating the taluk level plans - All the education officers MDM of the state called for an appraisal meeting at the State level.
+All the state level officers and staff verified the data of the district plan and state plan was prepared at the state level. - The bottom up planning approach is followed in the preparation of AWP & B 2020-21.
+Data for the planning process is obtained from STS and MIS 2019-20.

-2. Description and assessment of the program implemented in the current year 2018-19 And Proposal for 2019-20 with reference to
+2. Description and assessment of the program implemented in the current year 2019-20 And Proposal for 2020-21 with reference to